 None of DigiLife’s regulatory efforts would matter, of course, if the technological building blocks for its new data services weren’t in place.
 The company laid out a plan for building the required technology infrastructure in three stages, each integrated into its evolving business and operating model.

-DigiLife continued to operate its traditional voice, mobile, and broadband businesses while completing work on a large-scale cloud infrastructure, an initial catalog of application programming interfaces (APIs) for accessing data, and a few core algorithms around personal identity and data security (Exhibit 5 and Exhibit A).
+DigiLife continued to operate its traditional voice, mobile, and broadband businesses while completing work on a large-scale cloud infrastructure, an initial catalog of application programming interfaces (APIs) for accessing data, and a few core algorithms around personal identity and data security.

 With its essential cloud infrastructure completed, the company began building the first two layers of its new technology infrastructure — processing and access.
-These would provide the means to create a new line of business built on data services, but still had to be subsidized in their early stages by the core telecom business (Exhibit 6,).
+These would provide the means to create a new line of business built on data services, but still had to be subsidized in their early stages by the core telecom business.

 The processing layer performs basic data protection and encryption services for the raw data DigiLife captures from its consumers, businesses, and all connected objects on its network, including ownership, identification, and authentication, ensuring the protection and security of the data when accessed.
 It also provides a library of programming utilities for combining and analyzing data for the reuse of all parties, much as weather data is processed to provide the weather forecasts that all can reuse in other applications.

 The access layer provides the tools needed to make the data, once processed, available to others.
 DigiLife neither wanted nor needed to replicate all the data that would travel on its network, so it built a data reference catalog that serves as a universal, searchable data directory.
 The catalog also contains all the basic ownership, privacy, and data management rights associated with each piece of data (“Keeping private data private”).